Weihnachtsmärkte in Mainz und Umgebung

-December is one of my favourite times of the year here in Germany because of all the Christmas markets everywhere: Hot "Glühwein", sugared almonds and gingerbread cookies.
-I just absolutely love the atmosphere and the fact that you can spend a nice evening together with friends or family and really enjoy the advent season.
+December is one of our favourite times of the year here in Germany because of all the Christmas markets everywhere: Hot "Glühwein", sugared almonds and gingerbread cookies.
+We just absolutely love the atmosphere and the fact that you can spend a nice evening together with friends or family and really enjoy the advent season.

 Everybody knows the big Christmas markets in Frankfurt and Mainz.
 But truth is: There are also different and unique markets you probably haven’t heard of yet, who are totally worth visiting!
 That’s why we collected our top five insider Christmas markets, close to Mainz and its surroundings.
 Enjoy checking them out!